Getting Started

 Further Reading and Resources

 Begin by reading SDK authentication.
-To implement OAuth in your application, refer to OAuth patterns for common use cases, and the Scopes guide for understanding permission models.
+To implement OAuth in your application, refer to About OAuth for common use cases, and the Permission Sets guide for understanding permission models.